Kermalis/VGMusicStudio/README.md

 # Kermalis's GBA Music Studio

-A tool that is designed to be a Sappy replacement and also support different game engines.
+A tool that is designed to be a Sappy replacement as well as support different game engines.

 ![Preview](https://i.imgur.com/ohBwyF0.gif)